mdn/content/files/en-us/web/javascript/reference/global_objects/iterator/index.md

 ### Iterator helper objects

-> [!NOTE] > _Iterator helper objects_ and _iterator helper methods_ are two different concepts.
+> **Note:** _Iterator helper objects_ and _iterator helper methods_ are two different concepts.
 An Iterator helper object is detectable at runtime, while "iterator helper method" is just a name for a set of methods for comprehension. _Iterator helper_ may refer to either the object or the method, depending on the context.

 Among the iterator helper methods, {{jsxref("Iterator/filter", "filter()")}}, {{jsxref("Iterator/flatMap", "flatMap()")}}, {{jsxref("Iterator/map", "map()")}}, {{jsxref("Iterator/drop", "drop()")}}, and {{jsxref("Iterator/take", "take()")}} return a new _Iterator Helper_ object.
 The iterator helper is also an `Iterator` instance, making these helper methods chainable.
 All iterator helper objects inherit from a common prototype object, which implements the iterator protocol: